Regular homomorphisms, with a twist: Introduction

 \subsection{Acknowledgments}

 The first-named author thanks the American Institute of Mathematics for the opportunity to participate in the March 2024 workshop \emph{Degree $d$ points on algebraic surfaces}, and Nathan Chen for conversations which sparked this note.
+We all thank the referees for their helpful suggestions.